-Paying by the piece is a way that roofing companies get away with paying their employees less than they are worth.
+Paying by the piece for roofing is a way that roofing companies get away with paying their employees less than they are worth.

 Roofers are paid in one of two ways: by the piece or by the hour.
 We all know how hourly works.
 The more hours you work, the more you get paid.
 And if you work more than forty hours in a week, you get overtime.